 It’s also a hassle having to make sure you have enough cigarettes with you or enough money to buy them when you run out.

 8. Healthier appearance

-Smoking ages your skin.
-It also makes your clothes, hair, house and car smell terrible.
-When you quit, your teeth become whiter, nicotine stains on your fingers fade and the skin of your face will show less signs of aging.
+Smoking can age your skin.
+It also makes your clothes, hair, house and car smell.
+When you quit, your teeth become whiter, nicotine stains on your fingers fade and the skin of your face may show fewer signs of aging.
 Your house and your car will no longer smell like an ashtray.

 9. Better surgery outcomes

 If you’re having surgery, quitting can lower your risk of complications and help with recovery and healing.
-Your surgeon is obliged to talk to you about the risks of not quitting.
+Your surgeon should talk to you about the risks of not quitting.

 Quitline can help

 Our Quitline counsellors can help you use these benefits to your advantage.
 They're great at helping you to gather up your reasons to quit and building your motivation.
 Call them on 13 7848 or request a Quitline callback.